brdv/prodtest-demo/README.md

     **NOTE**: Because it takes some time for the infrastructure to be completed; the script waits 30 secs.

-5. Apply other kubernetes resourcess
+5. Apply other kubernetes resources

     ```bash
     # from the projects root folder: